Hemodialysis and Peritoneal Dialysis Market worth $105.1 billion by 2026 – Exclusive Report by MarketsandMarkets™

 Geographically, the emerging Asian countries, such as China, India, Japan and Singapore, are offering high-growth opportunities for market players.
 The Asia Pacific point of care market is projected to grow at the highest CAGR of 8.8% from 2021 to 2026.
 Expansion of healthcare infrastructure and increase in disposable personal income, increase patient population with acute kidney disease, diabetes, hypertension are factors likely to support the growth of hemodialysis and peritoneal dialysis market in the region.
 Moreover, initiative by government to increase the accessibility of the dialysis treatment in the region are likely to offer huge opportunity for the players to capture large customer base.

-Prominent players in this Hemodialysis and Peritoneal Dialysis Market are Baxter International Inc. (US), Fresenius Medical Care AG & Co.
+Prominent players in this Hemodialysis Market are Baxter International Inc. (US), Fresenius Medical Care AG & Co.
 KGaA (Germany), NIKKISO CO., LTD. (Japan), B. Braun Melsungen AG (Germany), Asahi Kasei Corporation (Japan), Toray Medical Co., Ltd. (Japan), among others

 Browse Related Reports: